 - Visual coding interface: Perfect for younger kids

-- Continue the Learning: Take home your micro:bit
+- Continue the Learning: Bring your micro:bit home

 This is a BBC micro:bit.

 It’s a “pocket-sized micro-computer” designed by BBC for computer education in the UK that allows you to create super cool inventions.
 Kids use a simple block editor interface to create…

 A Rock, Paper, Scissors Handheld Game.
 That ROCKS!

 A Don’t touch the wire circuit game.

 Kids learn not only to code, but to apply their new found programming superpowers on a variety of real world projects.
-This all culminates in an unstructured problem solving case where, with a’lil creativity & good ol’ elbow grease, kids help their teacher design & invent solutions to solve common problems a teacher always faces.
+This all culminates in a final project where kids are able to build and code a remote controlled car!

 - Code a beating LED Heart with micro:bit

-- Make it Useful – Code a Simple Calculator
+- Make it Useful – Code a Random Dice

-- Sound it out – Make a Musical Fruit Keyboard
+- Sound it out – Make a Keyboard, Shaky hand buzzer game

 - Code a Rock, Paper, Scissors Game